-The terms AWOL and Desertion can be easy to confuse.
+There are other key differences between the terms AWOL and desertion, which can be easy to confuse.
 Unauthorized absence from the military falls under three articles of the Uniform Code of Military Justice (UCMJ): Article 85, Desertion; Article 86, AWOL; and Article 87, Missing Movement.
 Of the three, desertion is the most serious offense.

-AWOL, or "Absent without Leave," is usually called "Unauthorized Absence" (or UA) by the Navy and Marine Corps, and AWOL by the Army and Air Force.
-The use of "UA" by the Navy/Marine Corps and "AWOL" by the Army/Air Force has a historical component.
+The use of UA by the Navy/Marine Corps and AWOL by the Army/Air Force has a historical component.
 Prior to enactment of the Uniform Code of Military Justice in 1951, the services were governed by separate laws.
-However, its official title under the current UCMJ is "AWOL."
+However, its official title under the current UCMJ is AWOL.
 It simply means not being where you are supposed to be at the time you are supposed to be there.

 Being late for work is a violation of Article 86.
 Missing a medical appointment is a violation.
-So is disappearing for several days (or months or years).
-The maximum possible punishments, which discussed later in this article, depends on the exact circumstances surrounding the absence.
+So is disappearing for several days (or months, or years).
+The maximum possible punishments depend on the exact circumstances surrounding the absence.

 The offense of desertion, under Article 85, carries a much greater punishment than the offense of AWOL, under Article 86.
-If one is absent without authority for 30 days or more, does the offense change from AWOL to desertion?
-That's not quite true.
-The primary difference between the two offenses is "intent to remain away permanently" or if the purpose of the absence is to shirk "important duty," (such as a combat deployment).
+If one is absent without authority for 30 days or more, that doesn't automatically change AWOL to desertion.
+The primary difference between the two offenses is "intent to remain away permanently" or if the purpose of the absence is to shirk "important duty," such as a combat deployment.

 If a person intends to return to "military control" someday, he is guilty of AWOL, not desertion, even if he was away for 50 years.
 Conversely, if a person was absent for just one minute and then captured, he could be convicted of desertion if the prosecution can prove that the member intended to remain away permanently from the military.